-All students other than econ-poli sci majors must have completed the core intermediate courses (UN3211, UN3213 and UN3412) prior to registering for a senior seminar in economics.
-Econ-poli sci students must have completed UN3211, UN3213, UN3412 or POLS GU4711 and GU4370 prior to taking the senior seminar.
+All students other than Econ-Poli Sci majors must have completed the core intermediate courses (UN3211, UN3213 and UN3412) prior to registering for a senior seminar in economics.
 No students will be allowed to register for these core requirements concurrently with their senior seminar.